HELLO! I’M MANAJIT DAS

 2014 - 2017

-I completed B.Sc. in chemistry honors from A. B. N. Seal college, North Bengal University.
+I completed my B.Sc. in Chemistry with honors from A. B. N. Seal, North Bengal University.

 MASTER OF SCIENCE